Qubit-xyz/Qubit.z3/README.md

 ## Neuromorphic-Compute-Framework

 Welcome to Qubit!
 Qubit is the first neuromorphic compute framework on Solana, designed to revolutionize the ai agent landscape.
-Qubit combines the efficieny of neuromorphic compute with LLM's to create the fastest agents available.
+Qubit combines the efficiency of neuromorphic compute with LLM's to create the fastest agents available.
 For more information, visit our whitepaper and twitter below:

 Twitter: https://x.com/Qubit_xyz